 - How would removal of the coyote, the predator at the top of this food web, change population sizes and composition of species lower in the food web?
 A change at a top trophic level in the food chain that impacts population sizes at lower levels is called a top-down impact.

 Primary Production Types

 Globally, we quantify all the primary production, which is organic matter formed from inorganic matter by primary producers, to find the total, or gross primary production (GPP).
-Those producers metabolize (or use) some of the energy they acquire for their own growth and maintenance.
+Those primary producers metabolize (or use) some of the energy they acquire for their own growth and maintenance in a process called cellular repiration.
 The remainder is the net primary production (NPP), the amount of energy resources left for the consumers in the ecosystem to acquire through herbivory.
 Most of global NPP occurs in the world’s oceans, and particularly the greatest NPP per unit area is in algal beds and coral reefs.
 On land, while production is less compared to oceans, the community with the greatest NPP per unit area is the tropical rain forest.